Kotlin/kotlinx-datetime/README.md

 ```
 There are also shortcuts `yearsUntil(...)`, `monthsUntil(...)`, and `daysUntil(...)`.

-A particular amount of date/time units or a date/time period can be added to an `Instant` with the `plus` function:
+A particular amount of datetime units or a datetime period can be added to an `Instant` with the `plus` function:

 ```kotlin
 val now = Clock.System.now()